How to Test Moisture in Concrete Floors

 The CaCl method (standardized today as ASTM F1869) was first established in the 1940s with no real basis in scientific research.
-Since it only measures the surface of the slab, you’re not getting an accurate forecasting picture.
+Since it only measures the slab’s surface, you’re not getting an accurate forecasting picture.

 When the concrete is still drying, moisture levels on the surface read lower than in the center of the slab.
 But when you seal your concrete and lay the flooring, the moisture inside the slab will equilibrate (disperse evenly).
-This means the moisture that was hidden below could rise toward the top and damage your hard work.
+This means the moisture hidden below could rise toward the top and damage your hard work.

 Knowing the accurate RH level of the slab can prevent potential moisture-related flooring failure.

 Before testing, your space should be enclosed with the HVAC up and running.

 How to Test Moisture in Concrete Floors – 6 Steps

 1. Install Smart Logger and Log 48 Hours Before Testing

 Use one per zone of conditioned space where concrete will be tested.

 2. Use C555 to Identify Areas with the Highest Comparative Moisture

 Note: Do not use alone as it only measures the top, “drier” part of the slab